Vegan Whole Roasted Cauliflower

-This vegan whole-roasted cauliflower with spicy tahini dressing and balsamic glaze makes a beautiful plant-based dish for the holidays!
+This vegan whole-roasted cauliflower head, accompanied by a spicy tahini dressing and balsamic glaze, makes a beautiful low-carb, plant-based, gluten-free dish for the holidays.

 If you are looking for a gluten-free vegan main dish for your holiday centerpiece, this recipe is it!
 Or if you don’t want to take the time to make a vegan turkey, vegan ham, or tofu Wellington, and want a simple plant-based dish, you’ll love this recipe.